 “This is a lot more difficult than I thought.”

 “Would you, by any chance, know who cursed me?”

 This made me remember the curse that I remember reading: The curse of the unwanted dragon that gave me a child’s body.
 I dislike turning into a small child, luckily so far I’m not in my child form.

 “Your aunt is a powerful witch.”
 The King said with a low tone of voice.
 “Our kind doesn’t have many witches, their power corrupts our pure souls, and your aunt took that path.”

 “Why did she curse me?”

-The king was silent.
-“Your aunt was known to be the most powerful spell caster in the whole entirety of the Divine race.
+The King was silent.
+“Your aunt was known to be the most powerful spell caster in the entirety of the Divine race.
 She got mad at your mother for something trivial and tried to kill her.
 She cast her spell out of spite towards her, but instead it landed onto you.
-They fought and eventually your aunt won, killing her.
+They fought, and eventually, your aunt won, killing her.
 She then tried to steal her power, but your mother’s power has all been transferred onto you before she could do that.
-Just before your mother was about to die, she cast her magic upon you and teleported you somewhere else.
-My guess is that this place is the last magic that your mother has left you behind with, though I suspect that the curse warped a bit of your mother’s magic.”
+Before your mother was about to die, she cast her magic upon you and teleported you somewhere else.
+I guess this place is the last magic that your mother has left you behind, though I suspect that the curse warped a bit of your mother’s magic.”